 Automated data cleansing tools act as diligent custodians, working behind the scenes to identify and correct issues without manual intervention.
 They automatically detect and rectify errors, merge duplicate records, and address inconsistencies, ensuring accurate and usable data.

-Data cleansing tools such as Informatica or Trifacta can automatically merge duplicate patient records, correct inaccuracies, and standardize formats across large datasets.
+Modern data cleansing tools can automatically merge duplicate patient records, correct inaccuracies, and standardize formats across large datasets.
 Automating this process saves time and reduces the risk of human error, allowing healthcare providers to focus on what they do best — caring for patients.

 5. Utilize machine learning for data anomaly detection